Rebel1124/portfolio-optimizer/README.md

 |   Sharpe Ratio     |	  -0.13	  |     0	   |   -0.95    |
 |        Beta        |	   0.6    |	   1.11	   |     1      |

-The truncated table shows that high cap stocks outperformed low cap stock, thus it seems ideal to invest in high cap stocks.
-However the last year (actual) result shows that the returns of low cap portfolio, high cap portfolio and DJI are very close and high cap stocks generate very little returns on investment.
+The truncated table shows that high cap portfolio outperformed low cap portfolio, thus it seems ideal to invest in the high cap portfolio.
+However the last year (actual) result shows that the returns of low cap portfolio, high cap portfolio and DJI are very close and high cap portfolio generates very little returns on the investment.
 The performance of low cap portfolio and DJI are within the acceptable range as compared to the historical performance.
-The performance of high cap portfolio dropped drastically compared to the historical results.
-This shows that the low cap stocks respond better to the recession
-(U.S. entered a recession in the summer of 2022) than the high cap stocks.
-Considering the beta of the high cap portfolio (1.11) in the last year, it seems more risky to invest solely in the high cap stocks during recession.
+The performance of high cap portfolio dropped drastically compared to its historical results.
+This shows that the low cap stocks may respond better to the recession (U.S. entered a recession in the summer of 2022) than the high cap stocks.
+Considering the beta of the high cap portfolio (1.11) in Year 2022, it seems more risky to invest solely in the high cap stocks during recession.
 Year 2022 marks the beginning of the recession and returns may continue to drop in the future.
 Thus we suggest to invest in a portfolio with both high cap and low cap stocks in order to maximize the returns and minimize the risks during the period of recession.

 ---